 IP Addresses and Aggregate Information

 Our Sites may contain links to third party websites.
-These third party websites are operated by companies that are outside of our control, and your activities at those third party websites will be governed by the policies and practices of those third parties.
-CampSite does not in any way endorse or make any representations about such third-party websites and applications.
-As such, CampSite is not responsible for the privacy practices or content of such third-party websites and applications that are subject to their own privacy policies.
-If you choose to access such links, we encourage you to review all third-party site privacy policies before submitting any of your data.
+These third-party websites are operated by companies that are outside of our control, and your activities at those third-party websites will be governed by the policies and practices of those third parties.
+Company does not in any way endorse or make any representations about such third-party websites and applications.
+As such, Company is not responsible for the privacy practices or content of such third-party websites and applications that are subject to their own privacy policies.
+If you choose to access such links, we encourage you to review all third-party site privacy policies before submitting any of your personal data.

 - The Facebook data policy is available at: http://www.facebook.com/policy.php